Battle of Pilar

-The Battle of Villa del Pilar took place during the Paraguayan war.
+The Battle of Villa del Pilar took place during the Paraguayan War.
 Brazilian forces, under the command of then Colonel Rufino Eneias Gustavo Galvão, advanced on the village on September 20, 1867.
 About 250 Paraguayan soldiers resisted the attack, and Francisco Solano López ordered Colonel Felipe Toledo to send aid.
-There were 300 Brazilian casualties against 174 of the Paraguayans.
+There were 300 Brazilian casualties against 174 on the Paraguayan side.

 The Battle

 On September 20, 1867, Colonel Gustavo Galvão landed at the port of Villa del Pilar with 800 Brazilian soldiers.
 The landing was met by fierce resistance from the small garrison, made up of 250 men and women who lived in the city.
-Marshal López, aware of the Brazilian attack, sent his personal escort about 150 riders under the command of Colonel Felipe Toledo.
+Once Marshal López was made aware of the Brazilian attack, he sent his personal escort of about 150 riders under the command of Colonel Felipe Toledo as reinforcements.

-In a steam and three small boats in good condition landed reinforcements.
-The battle was quick, as the Brazilians did not wait for the Paraguayan riders, who found horses near the village.
-With hand-to-hand combat and the use of melee weapons, the Guarani inflicted defeat on the imperials, pushing them back to port.
+The reinforcements landed through a steamer and three small boats.
+The battle was quick.
+In a melee, the Paraguayans defeated the imperials, pushing them back to port.

-Despite the Paraguayan victory, the Brazilians did great damage to the garrison, capturing close to 200 heads of cattle and supplies from the village, in addition to 60,000 cartridges and other valuable weapons and ammunition for the Paraguayan war effort.
+Despite the Paraguayan victory, the Brazilians did great damage to the garrison, capturing close to 200 heads of cattle and other supplies from the village, in addition to 60,000 cartridges and other weapons and ammunition valuable for the Paraguayan war effort.

-The village was abandoned on 27 October 1867, giving a small clash of skirmishes.
-It was occupied the following day on October 28.
+The village was abandoned on 27 October 1867, after some small skirmishes.
+It was occupied the following day, October 28.